Frazetta Museum reopens on May 17th and 18th 2017

 Discover the artistic legacy of the Frazetta Art Museum

-Many of Franks familiar works, and many rare on public view, are seen in our exhibitions.
+Many of Franks familiar works, and many rare, are seen in our exhibitions.

 The beautiful gallery sits on Mr. Frazetta's private estate that has recently been purchased by his son, Frank JR, and his wife, Lori.
 The reason behind the purchase was simple: to honor his parents' final wishes, which were to preserve his father's art and continue the legacy for fans around the world.